 School Bus Driver

-I know a couple moms that do this and they absolutely love it.
-Not only can you bring your kids on the bus with you (you just bring their car seat and hook it up behind you), but you also get really nice part time hours.
+I know multiple moms that do this and they absolutely love it.
+Not only can you bring your kids on the bus with you (and if you need to a job you can bring your baby to, you just hook their car seat up behind you), but you also get really nice part time hours.
 Basically, 2-3 hours in the morning and 2-3 hours in the afternoon.
 On top of that, most of the kids you are transporting will be so excited about a little baby or toddler that they’ll keep them entertained the whole time!
 Oh, and did I mention you get all holidays and summers off??

 Tinkergarten is a really cool program that teaches outdoor classes to young kids.
 If you become a Tinkergarten leader, you get to bring your kids to the classes that you teach.
 Since these aren’t actually school classes, you don’t need to have a background in teaching, just a love for education, children, and being outdoors!
 This can also be a really flexible option since the classes do not need to happen everyday.